- impingement syndrome

 - it is important not to make this incision too far anteriorly since it will make it difficult to re-attach the deltoid at the end of the case;

-- acromial branch of the thoracoacromial artery
+- acromial branch of the thoracoacromial artery is coagulated;

 - often it will be necessary to "dogleg" the peristeal flap incision posteriorly for additional exposure;